 8. California Privacy Rights

-Effective January 1, 2020, the CCPA provides California residents with specific rights regarding their PI.
+CCPA provides California residents with specific rights regarding their PI.
 This section describes your CCPA rights and explains how to exercise those rights.
 In this section “you” or “your” refers to California residents.
-Under the new law we are required to disclose the categories of sources from whom we collect PI, and the third parties with whom we share it, which we have explained above.
+Under the CCPA, we are required to disclose the categories of sources from whom we collect PI, and the third parties with whom we share it, which we have explained above.
 We are also required to communicate information about rights you have under California law, such as:

 - Right to access Personal Information.
 You may be entitled to receive the specific pieces of your PI we hold.